programelot/programelot/README.md

 Hello, I am programelot.

 Glad to see you.

-I am currently working and studying about optimization and GPGPU related-things.
+I am currently studying about optimization and GPGPU related-things.

 Please feel free to see my blog and resume.

 ### Status ###